tatsath/InterpUseCases_autointerp/Probes/README.md

 # Financial Sentiment Analysis Results

-## Project Overview
+## Overview

 This project implements a comprehensive financial sentiment analysis system using advanced machine learning techniques on Llama-2-7b-hf language model.
 The system successfully demonstrates the practical application of interpretable AI for financial trading strategies.

-### Implementation Steps:
+### Steps:

-**1. ProbeTrain Model Training**: Successfully trained a linear probe on layer 16 of Llama-2-7b-hf using a 3-class financial sentiment dataset with the following labeling strategy: if stock price increases by more than 2% the next day, label as "Up" (2); if price decreases by more than 2%, label as "Down" (0); otherwise label as "Neutral" (1).
+**1. ProbeTrain Model Training**: Trained a linear probe on layer 16 of Llama-2-7b-hf using a 3-class financial sentiment dataset with the following labeling strategy: if stock price increases by more than 2% the next day, label as "Up" (2); if price decreases by more than 2%, label as "Down" (0); otherwise label as "Neutral" (1).
 The model achieved **59.5% accuracy** with 24% selectivity over random baseline.

-**2. SAE-Based Classification**: Developed a logistic regression classifier using top 40 Sparse Autoencoder (SAE) features from the same financial dataset, achieving **36.5% test accuracy** with high interpretability through feature-level analysis of the 400 SAE features.
+**2. SAE-Based Classification**: A logistic regression classifier using top 40 Sparse Autoencoder (SAE) features from the same financial dataset, achieving **36.5% test accuracy** with high interpretability through feature-level analysis of the 400 SAE features.

 **3. Tesla Trading Strategy (5-Year Backtest)**: Implemented a dual-model trading strategy where buy/sell decisions are made only when both ProbeTrain and SAE models agree on the price direction.
 If both models predict price going up, a buy signal is generated; if both predict price going down, a sell signal is generated.
 This strategy achieved **356.93% total return** with **1.765 Sharpe ratio** over 5 years (2015-2020), executing **10 trades** with 50% win rate.
+Backtesting was performed using **VectorBT** for portfolio simulation and **QuantStats** for comprehensive performance analytics.

 **4. Boeing Trading Strategy (5-Year Backtest)**: Applied the same dual-model agreement-based approach to Boeing stock, achieving **34.06% total return** with **0.209 Sharpe ratio** over 5 years.
 The strategy executed **36 trades** with 52.78% win rate, showing more conservative performance compared to Tesla.
+All performance metrics were calculated using **VectorBT** and **QuantStats** for robust financial analysis.

 ### Technical Implementation:
 - **Models**: ProbeTrain (59.5% accuracy) + SAE Logistic Regression (36.5% accuracy)